-- (a) the use for the purposes of the business of any process or treatment; - (b) the construction of any premises used for the purposes of the business, or the use for those purposes of any equipment; and - (c) the state or condition of any premises or equipment used for the purposes of the business. - (3) The appropriate prohibition is- - (a) in a case falling within subsection (2)(a), a prohibition on the use of the process or treatment for the purposes of the business; - (b) in a case falling within subsection (2)(b), a prohibition on the use of the premises or equipment for the purposes of the business or any other food business of the same class or description; - (c) in a case falling within subsection (2)(c), a prohibition on the use of the premises or equipment for the purposes of any food business. - (4) If- - (a) the food business operator is convicted of an offence under this Ordinance or any of the Regulations made under it; and - (b) the court by or before which he is so convicted thinks it proper to do so in all the circumstances of the case, the court may, by an order, impose a prohibition on such operator participating in the management of any food business, or any food business of a class or description specified in the order.
+- (a) the use for the purposes of the business of any process or treatment; - (b) the construction of any premises used for the purposes of the business, or the use for those purposes of any equipment; and - (c) the state or condition of any premises or equipment used for the purposes of the business. - (3) The appropriate prohibition is- - (a) in a case falling within subsection (2)(a) a prohibition on the use of the process or treatment for the purposes of the business; - (b) in a case falling within subsection $(2)(b a \text{ prohibition on the use of the premises or equipment for the purposes of the business or any other food business of the same class or description;$ - (c) in a case falling within subsection (2)(c) a prohibition on the use of the premises or equipment for the purposes of any food business. - (4) If-

+- (a) the food business operator is convicted of an offence under this Ordinance or any regulations made under it; and - (b) the court by or before which the food business operator is so convicted thinks it proper to do so in all the circumstances of the case, the court may, by an order, impose a prohibition on the operator from participating in the management of any food business, or any food business of a class or description specified in the order.

-(5) As soon as practicable after the making of an order under subsection (1) or (4) (hereinafter referred to as a "prohibition order"), the Food Authority shall-
+(5) As soon as practicable after the making of an order under subsection (1) or (4) (a "prohibition order"), the Food Authority must-

-- (a) serve a copy of the order on the food business operator; and - (b) in the case of an order under subsection (1), affix a copy of the order in a conspicuous position on such premises used for the purposes of the business as they consider appropriate, and any person who knowingly contravenes such an order shall be guilty of an offence.
+- (a) serve a copy of the order on the food business operator; and - (b) in the case of an order under subsection (1), affix a copy of the order in a conspicuous position on any of the premises used for the purposes of the business as they consider appropriate.